Are you fasting… or just hungry?

 So ask yourself—

-Have we fasted... or are we just hungry?
+Are we fasting… or just hungry?

 The stomach will not decide, character will.